swico/ebill-swp-api/documents/onboarding.md

 ## JSON format

-File `sample.json` shows an example JSON payload used to configure the client software with its initial parameters:
+File `onboarding-sample.json` provides an example JSON payload used to configure the client software with its initial parameters:

 ```json
 {